azdavis/azdavis.net/posts/en/middle-housing.md

 - that you adapted it from me, and
 - that I did not ask or exhort you to use my text, I merely allowed it.

+I used [this advice](https://welcomingneighbors.us/wp-content/uploads/Crafting-Powerful-Pro-Housing-Messages-Slide-Deck.pdf) on creating pro-housing messaging to help craft my statement.

 ---

 I'm a resident of Bellevue writing to express support for proposed policies to allow more middle housing in Bellevue, especially near transit, beyond what state law requires.